starburstgem/starburst/README.md

 [![Build Status](https://secure.travis-ci.org/csm123/starburst.svg?branch=master)](http://travis-ci.org/csm123/starburst)
 [![Code Climate](https://codeclimate.com/github/csm123/starburst/badges/gpa.svg)](https://codeclimate.com/github/csm123/starburst)

-**STARBURST is in pre-release at version 0.9, though tests are passing.
+**Starburst is in pre-release at version 0.9, though tests are passing.
 Please test this in your apps and report any issues to the Issues tab.**

 Starburst allows you to show messages to logged in users within your Rails app.
 Once the user closes the message, they won't see it again.